Oliver-Siren/CCM/salt/Salt report.md

 My Salt research has been used and studied for evaluating the benefits of Salt in two projects, coinciding with our own Arctic CCM project:
 - A smart mirror ([Kuvastin](https://kuvastinblog.wordpress.com/)) project that being sponsored by the smartphone manufacturer OnePlus.

-- The Campfire occupation monitor ([Nuotiovahti](https://raspluonto.wordpress.com/)) project that was conceived as a part of the three years long Virtual Nature development, that is run by [Lahti University of Applied Sciences](http://www.lamk.fi/english/Sivut/default.aspx) in partnership with [Haaga-Helia University of Applied Sciences](https://www.haaga-helia.fi/en/frontpage), [University of Eastern Finland](http://www.uef.fi/en/web/mot) and [Karelia University of Applied Sciences](http://www.karelia.fi/en/), with the funding from The European Agricultural Fund for Rural Development (EAFRD).
+- The Campfire occupation monitor ([Nuotiovahti](https://raspluonto.wordpress.com/)) project that was conceived as a part of the three years long Virtual Nature development project, that is run by [Lahti University of Applied Sciences](http://www.lamk.fi/english/Sivut/default.aspx) in partnership with [Haaga-Helia University of Applied Sciences](https://www.haaga-helia.fi/en/frontpage), [University of Eastern Finland](http://www.uef.fi/en/web/mot) and [Karelia University of Applied Sciences](http://www.karelia.fi/en/), with the funding from The European Agricultural Fund for Rural Development (EAFRD).

 | ![Dia1.PNG](https://github.com/joonaleppalahti/CCM/blob/master/salt/saltimg/Dia1.PNG) |